caktus/guidebook/source/frontend-testing.rst

           'jsdom-global/register'
         ]
       }))

+This solves the problem of making the DOM available prior to importing React and the React test utils.
+Mocha will run ``jsdom-global/register`` before attempting to run any tests.
+This ensures that React will get what it needs from ``document``.

 Once set up in this way, Mocha will happily run tests that include statements like these, which require the presence of a DOM at ``document``::